27 Things I’m Not Buying in 2026

 Souvenirs and travel trinkets that don’t age well

-Trips often come back with a mix of memories and last-minute buys: magnets, mugs, T-shirts, and small items that never really get used at home.
+Trips often come back with a mix of memories and last-minute purchases: magnets, mugs, T-shirts, and small items that never really get used at home.

-For me, I only pick up one keychain and two fridge magnets — one for me and one for my boyfriend.
+For me, I usually only pick up one keychain and two fridge magnets — one for me and one for my boyfriend.
+Most of the time, I buy snacks instead of material items unless I’ve already tried a product and find it cheaper in the country where it’s produced.

-Those few meaningful items, along with photos and notes, do a way better job of holding the memories than a growing collection that eventually gets decluttered.
+Those few meaningful items, along with photos and notes, do a much better job of preserving the memories than a growing collection that eventually gets decluttered.

 Brand‑new gadgets when repairs or second‑hand work

-Apple drops a new gadget every other week, and suddenly your phone or tablet feels like it missed the memo.
-Phones, headphones, and other tech make upgrading feel urgent, even when your current device works just fine with a few quirks.
+Apple drops a new gadget every year, and your phone or tablet can feel like it missed the memo.
+Phones, headphones, and other tech can make upgrading feel urgent, even when your current device works just fine with a few quirks.

-Fixing what you already have or grabbing a second-hand version keeps your wallet happy and spares you from the endless upgrade treadmill until your old device really taps out.
+Fixing what you already have or grabbing a second-hand version keeps your wallet happy and helps you avoid the endless upgrade treadmill until your old device really gives out.

 Paid apps, memberships, and forgotten subscriptions